mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/guide-for-writing.md

     ```
     `Zephyr ID` is used for mapping test cases per Release Testing specification.
 It will be used to measure coverage between manual and automated tests.

-3. If a test is failing due to a known issue,
+3. If a test is failing due to a known issue:
    1. Append the Jira issue key in the test title, following the format of ` -- KNOWN ISSUE: [Jira_key]`.
 For example,
         ```javascript
         describe('Upload Files', () => {